City of God

 Is it any good?

-Brazil's nomination for Oscar consideration, Cidade de Deus (City of God) is a blood-spattered, non-stop ride as much into the life of a "favela" as it is into the lives of the youths who inhabit it.
+Brazil's nomination for Oscar consideration is a blood-spattered, non-stop ride as much into the life of a "favela" as it is into the lives of the youths who inhabit it.
 Although the bulk of the movie narrates the all-out turf wars between two rival drug dealers, the story is deliberately told with the energy, liveliness and digressions of a child's tale, somehow managing to leave us hope amongst the corpses as the credits roll.

 It is Rocket, who dreams of becoming a photographer, who leads us through a world which no outsiders dare enter.
 The other inhabitants may be living their own quiet lives, however Rocket is on the periphery of the action and lives through the turf wars in a deeply personal way.
 From his first crush to his first camera, Rocket shares experiences both touching and humorous as well as his losses.